vlaaad/vlaaad.github.io/_posts/2019-03-29-questionable-marks-in-clojure.markdown

 Clojure's flexible syntax allows special characters such `?`, `!` or `*` to be a part of variable names, which gives ability to enhance symbols with additional meaning, but I regularly see that `?`-suffixes get misused, so I decided to make a list of dos and donts regarding question marks.

 ## Do: Predicates
 By convention question mark suffix should be used for predicates only.
-It is like that in clojure core, and Stuart Holloway [also said so](https://groups.google.com/d/msg/clojure/IdSGKwTYqPU/QC0udWGuLMQJ).
+It is like that in clojure core, and, if you like Appeal to Authority, Stuart Holloway [also said so](https://groups.google.com/d/msg/clojure/IdSGKwTYqPU/QC0udWGuLMQJ).
 Example:
 {% highlight clojure %}
 (some? maybe-sheep)
 {% endhighlight %}